 Varieties: There are 3 accepted subspecies of the species - details at bottom of page.

 Habitat: Stiff Goldenrod grows well in dry sandy places and prairies that have full to partial sun with dry to moderate moisture.
 Too much water and rich soil is detrimental.
 It is fairy drought tolerant.
 The root system is a fibrous branching woody caudex.
-It grows easily from stratified seeds to produce plants the same season otherwise offshoots of the root system can be used.
+It grows easily from stratified seeds to produce plants the same season.
+It also self-seeds.
+I you have to move the plant, you can take offshoots from the root system.

 Names: The common name and the species name, rigida, refer to the stiffness of the leaves.
 The genus name Solidago, is from the Latin solidare, as the plants of this genus were known to "make whole". (see bottom of page).
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.